 Whitewater

-Deep-water Solo is a form of free-solo rock climbing where the climber lands into a deep pool of water.
-The Whitewater Center’s deep-water solo complex has five walls ranging from 20 to 45 feet in height offering various levels of difficulty.
-Whitewater hosts the world’s largest deep-water solo competition every year during Tuckfest featuring the world’s preeminent climbers.
+Deep Water Solo (DWS) is a form of free-solo rock climbing where the climber lands into a pool of water.
+The Whitewater Center’s complex has five walls ranging from 20 to 45 feet in height, offering various levels of difficulty.
+Whitewater hosts the world’s largest DWS competition every year during Tuck Fest featuring the world’s preeminent climbers.

 Available late-spring through fall.